 My experience with Master’s level distance education courses began in 2002.
 I entered a Master’s Degree program that was to be completed in eighteen months.
 I loved the classes and the professors were extremely knowledgeable.
 My classmates were intelligent professionals and I am very glad that the program I entered offered team projects, so I had an opportunity to collaborate on assignments with my peers.
 With all of the benefits, I did come across a few stumbling blocks.

 There are some things to consider when applying for a distance learning degree program.
 You have to have a reliable computer and a flawless Internet provider.
 Losing a connection can be detrimental and if your computer crashes, you can lose all of your work in one fell swoop.
 Make sure to save your class work on discs each time you contribute to your assignments.
-And be sure to have a back-up Internet provider in case your server fails.
+And be sure to have a backup Internet provider in case your server fails.

 A major obstacle I face in earning my Master’s in Education online is finding placement for my internship.
 Make sure that you have spoken to someone about placement.
-You are responsible for finding your own placement for your internship.
+You are responsible for finding your own place for your internship.
 I should be completing my distance education degree in 2006, but I can not find placement for student teaching.
 This obstacle is vexing, but my academic advisor is stepping in to help assure that I complete the program.

 Two last things to consider: if you don’t like to write and you are not self-motivated, do not pursue a degree online.
-The programs require a tremendous amount of writing because all class interaction is in text.
+The programs require a tremendous amount of writing because all class interaction is in the text.
 The programs are also very demanding.
 You have to motivate yourself to complete assignments promptly.
 Distance education is not for procrastinators.
-However, if your are a self-motivated person who likes to read and write and you want to continue your education while you work, a distance learning degree may be ideal for you.
+However, if you are a self-motivated person who likes to read and write and you want to continue your education while you work, a distance learning degree may be ideal for you.